msteele3/chromagraphic/README.md

 Chromagraphic is built with the help of the following libraries:

 - [Eel](https://github.com/python-eel/Eel): A little Python library for making simple Electron-like HTML/JS GUI apps
-- [ChromaDB](https://github.com/example/chromadb): A powerful database system for managing Chroma collections.
+- [ChromaDB](https://github.com/example/chromadb): An open source vector database, using it being the focus of this project.
-- [OpenAI](https://openai.com/): OpenAI's GPT-3.5 language model used to enhance natural language processing capabilities.
+- [OpenAI](https://openai.com/): OpenAI's embedding model is used to embed data into this version of ChromaGraphic.

 ## Contributing
 Any input on features is welcome.

 ## Future Features

 A search page is currently being developed in order to simulate the queries one might make inside of an application to allow for testing the inputted data.
+Additionally, selection of embedding function will become an available GUI function in the near future.

 ## Contact